 Authentic Leadership (Episode Three) - Eva Chen MNZM

-What makes this project special is its genuine focus on connection — not just cultural exchange but deep, lasting friendships.
-The project traces shared ancestral roots between Māori and Indigenous Taiwanese communities, supported by genetic and linguistic research.
-For many of the teenagers involved, this gave them a more profound sense of identity and pride and a new way of understanding where they come from — and what’s possible when communities come together with purpose.
+This project is special because it focuses on genuine connection, not just cultural exchange, but deep and lasting friendships.
+It traces the shared ancestral roots between Māori and Indigenous Taiwanese peoples, supported by genetic and linguistic research.
+For many of the young people involved, it offered a stronger sense of identity, belonging, and pride — and showed what’s possible when communities come together with shared purpose and heart.

 Next